Sunday, October 30, 2016

 What role does creative "rule-breaking" have for you these days now that you are a well-established industry figure with...um...something to lose?

 It never occurred to me that we were breaking rules.
-I think the difference from those days and today is that we were doing things intuitively with a committee.
+I think the difference from those days and today is that we were doing things intuitively without a committee.

 Have you tamed creatively with age?